Keaton Henson enters his second season as a volunteer assistant coach with the SFA soccer program in 2015.

-Henson has spent the last four years with the Challenge and Texans soccer clubs, working with youth soccer players of all ages in Houston and in College Station.
+Henson has spent the last five years with the Challenge and Texans soccer clubs, working with youth soccer players of all ages in Houston and in College Station.
 In 2013, Henson was promoted to interim Director of Coaching for the Challenge-Aggieland division, where he oversaw player development and club operations for the College Station community.

 Henson earned his Bachelor's of science degree in leadership development from Texas A&M in 2013, where he also worked closely with the Aggie women's soccer program and current SFA head coach Wally Crittenden.